 Katie was a undergraduate student in Aeronautical Engineering, graduating in December of 2011.
 As a member of the Society of Women in Engineering, and a participant in the Women in Engineering Program at Purdue University, she took interest in feminist engineering research.
 She is particularly interested to learn how women balance an engineering career and a family as well as the transitional phase as graduating engineers enter industry.
 Katie worked on the WIETY project with FREE from 2008-2011.
-She graduated in December 2011.
+She graduated with her bachelor’s degree in December 2011.

 - 2011.
 Morley, K. M., Pawley, A. L., Jordan, S. S., & Adams, R. “Gender and Engineering: Using Photo Elicitation as a Method of Inquiry.”
 Paper presented at the 118th ASEE Annual Conference & Exposition, June 27.
 Paper; presentation.